 Having defined objects and morphisms - the data that composes a category - we need to talk about the structure of a category.

 An object always has a relationship with itself: the fact that it is, well, itself.
 This is known as the identity morphism.
-We’ll write it $1_A$ for the identity of object $A$.
+We’ll write it

 I’ll typically not draw the identity in diagrams, as every object always has it and things tend to get quite noisy quite quickly.

 The Morphism Composition diagram has an important property that we’ll use quite a bit when reasoning about things: it commutes.
 This means that it does not matter which path you take between two objects, you’ll get the same result.
-In our specific diagram, going from $A$ to $C$ directly or by way of $B$ is the same thing.
+In our specific diagram, going from

 This is not a property of all diagrams, and it’s very important to understand that as early as possible.
 I didn’t, which caused things to not make much sense for quite a while.